chihacknight/chihacknight.org/_posts/blog/2020-10-06-2020-election-information-guide-for-illinois.md

 It is worth noting, that Chicago and Cook County have mostly filled the Election Day and Democratic Judge positions, so you will likely be placed on a wait list for those positions.
 They are still seeking Early Voting (you must be available to serve every day of early voting) and Republican Judges.

-<h1 id="anticipating-delayed-results-and-misinformation">Anticipating delayed results and misinformation</h1>
+<h1 id="anticipating-delayed-results-and-misinformation">Anticipating delayed results and misinformation on election night</h1>

 Numerous public officials, reputable news organizations, and informed election observers have warned that due to the influx in vote by mail and other extraordinary circumstances , election results may be too close to call on election night.
 Veteran Chi Hack Night presenter and Election SOS Senior Strategist Jennifer Brandel, talked about this possibility in her [recent presentation](https://chihacknight.org/events/2020/09/08/jennifer-brandel.html):